 Examples of a significant contribution include: increasing the quality of what we do by inspiration, instruction or excellent example; bringing what we do to new communities; expanding the repertoire of dance, music and/or song through scholarship or original composition; working behind the scenes or enabling others to make these contributions.

-Recommendations for the 2018 Lifetime Contribution Award must be received by February 17, 2017.
-Send them to Awards Committee chair Mary Devlin.
+Recommendations for the 2019 Lifetime Contribution Award must be received by March 10, 2018 — submit your recommendations online here.
+If you have any questions, please contact Awards Committee chair Mary Devlin.

 Your recommendation must include the name, address, phone number and email address of the person you are recommending as well as your own name and full contact information.
 Recommendations must be for living persons.
 Please be sure to include one page highlighting the person’s significant accomplishments, innovations and examples of leadership.
 The Awards Committee may not know the person you are recommending so this is the type of information that would help us get to know her or him.